 A third consideration is what was going on with journalism.
 From the early 1800s, American journalism was known for catering to sensationalism.
 No less than Charles Dickens described U.S. newspapers as the “licentious Press” and as existing in an “abject state.”
 Certain newspapers, such as New York’s The Sun, stand out as relying on scandal or outright fabrication to sell papers.
 Perhaps not surprising, then, The Sun and certain other newspapers show up repeatedly in my searches for ghost reports.

 At the same time, the diversity and range of newspapers reporting on ghosts is impressive.
-I’ve found them in papers published from San Fransisco’s The Morning Call to Washington D.C.’s The Evening Times, from the The Semi-Weekly South Kentuckian to Michigan’s The True Northerner, and from The Akron Daily Democrat to The Arizona Republican.
+I’ve found them in papers published from San Fransisco’s The Morning Call to Washington D.C.’s The Evening Times, from Tennessee’s Southern Standard to Michigan’s The True Northerner, and from The Akron Daily Democrat to The Arizona Republican.
 Clearly, reporting on ghosts was a widespread practice, not exclusive to papers known for yellow journalism.

 Dealing with lives cut short on a massive scale.
 Seeing technology mirror ghostly manifestations.
 Catering to a thrill-seeking readership.
-I think all of these factors account for the well-over-200 ghost reports I’ve found.
+I think all of these factors account for the 300 ghost reports I’ve found.